4 minute read

 Why it’s easier to succeed with press coverage than you might think

-Perhaps you have heard horror stories about people speaking with journalists and writing scathing articles, perhaps you don’t see the benefit or value of media work, or maybe you really do want to engage with the media but think it will be too difficult.
+Perhaps you have heard horror stories of people speaking with journalists and writing scathing articles, don’t see the benefit or value of media work, or maybe you do want to engage with the media but think it will be too difficult or don’t know where to start.

-Whatever your reason, we are here to tell you that press coverage is most definitely worth it, and with some useful tips and advice, is nothing to be afraid of.
-And securing and succeeding press coverage can be easier than you think.
+Whatever your reason, press coverage is most definitely worth it, and with some useful tips and advice, is nothing to be afraid of.
+Securing and succeeding with press coverage could be easier than you think.

 Unsure of the value of media work?

-Well, the right article in the right outlet could increase your student uptake from a certain country by 20%, lead to an invite to speak at the World Economic Forum (WEF), or an offer to present research findings to the United Nations (UN) Counter-Terrorism Committee.
+Well, the right article in the right outlet could significantly increase your student uptake from a target country, lead to an invite to speak at the World Economic Forum (WEF), or an offer to present research findings to a United Nations (UN) committee.

-These aren’t all hypotheticals either.
 These are all real outcomes we have secured for clients thanks to press coverage.
-A well-written press release ending up in the hands of a UN employee can do wonders, as can a beautifully-crafted article in The Guardian seen by representatives for the WEF or a series of student stories published in Indian media outlets.
+A well-written press release in the hands of a UN employee can do wonders, as can a beautifully-crafted article seen by representatives for the WEF, or a series of student stories published in appropriate media outlets of target countries.

 Nervous about media work?

-Now that you’re convinced of the value of press coverage, you might be nervous about the reality of engaging with media.
-But this doesn’t have to be difficult.
-It can be easier to succeed here than you think.
-There are just a few things to remember.
+Now that you’re convinced of the value of press coverage, you might still be nervous about the reality of engaging with media.
+But you don’t need to be.
+When engaging with media, there are just a few things to remember.

-Thanks to a certain pandemic changing how we currently interact with each other, many journalists are conducting interviews over virtual platforms, such as Zoom or Teams, or simply looking for contributors to provide written comment over email.
+Particularly after the rise of hybrid and remote working, a majority of journalists are conducting interviews over virtual platforms, such as Zoom or Teams, or simply looking for contributors to provide written comment over email.

-If being interviewed over Zoom or Teams, make sure your camera is situated in a way that gives them a good view of yourself and make sure your background is appropriate.
-You don’t want an embarrassing item or poster showing up in the video.
-Also ensure you have a good internet connection.
+If participating in a virtual interview, make sure your camera is situated in a way that gives them a good view of yourself and make sure your background is appropriate.
+Also, ensure you have a good internet connection.
 The journalist might not be too impressed if the connection keeps cutting out so they can’t hear what you’re saying.

-If you’re nervous or apprehensive about speaking to journalists, don’t forget, they want to speak with you because you’re the expert.
+If you’re nervous or apprehensive about speaking to journalists, don’t forget that they want to speak with you because you’re the expert.
 They want to find out what you know and what you can say on a certain topic because you’re the authority on that subject.
+And in a world of misinformation and disinformation, your voice as an academic expert is all the more important.

 What do you want to achieve?

-There are many end goals when it comes to press coverage, and securing opportunities can be much easier once you ascertain what your goals are.
+There are many end goals for pursuing press coverage, and securing these can be much easier once you ascertain what you want your goals to be.

 For example, if you want to increase student uptake, we suggest focusing on producing student diaries or stories detailing the experience of students currently studying at your institution.
 A number of higher education websites take interest in publishing these such as Study International and Times Higher Education.

-An alternative is to demonstrate what students on your courses can achieve by including diaries of successful graduates.
-Perhaps they have founded their own successful company or work at a high-level for a well-known firm.
-Publications such as U2B, The Financial Times, The Economist, AMBA and Authority Magazine take interest in these kinds of stories.
+To demonstrate what students on your courses can actually achieve thanks to their education, you can focus on sharing stories of successful graduates.
+Perhaps they have founded their own successful company or work at a high-level for a well-known company.
+Publications such as The Financial Times, AMBITION magazine, and Authority Magazine take interest in stories such as these.

-For more advice on how to succeed with press coverage, get in touch today.
+For more advice on how to succeed with press coverage, and how BlueSky Education can help, get in touch today.

 New call-to-action